pip-services/pip-services-docs/content/en/net/messaging/queues/cached_message_queue.md

 #### PeekBatchAsync
 Peeks multiple incoming messages from the queue without removing them.
-If there are no messages available in the queue it returns an empty list.
+If there are no messages available in the queue, it returns an empty list.

 Important: This method is not supported by MQTT.